Returning to work/study

 We target educational experiences that promote foundation skills in memory, listening and oral language necessary for success in later learning.

-Our Readiness for school programme(for 4 year olds) is woven through every activity and experience, from learning about science outside in the sandpit, mathematics by climbing trees, literacy through acting out stories and oral language through show and tell linking to the ‘story’ of the moment.
-Both Sunshine centres create a Mini Portfolio which has strong links to the Primary School curriculum that is sent through to the child’s new entrant teacher before they start school.
+Readiness for school is woven through every activity and experience, from learning about science outside in the sandpit, mathematics by climbing trees, literacy through acting out stories and oral language through show and tell, linking to the ‘story’ of the moment.
+We focus on positive dispositions to learning so tamariki have the skills to learn in the school setting.
+Both Sunshine centres create a Mini Portfolio or document which has strong links to the Primary School curriculum that the child takes to their new entrant teacher as they start school.
 This gives the school knowledge about our tamariki and an understanding of who they are before their first day.